rory-bedford/antelop-docs/README.rst

-Docs for the Antelope project
+Docs for the Antelop project